“The fox knows many things, but the hedgehog knows one big thing”

-One of the comments people have made to me is how I throw myself into a project or position.
+One of the comments people have made to me is how I “throw myself into a project or position”.
 I read and research intensely, even obscure information I may never use, except in trivia contests.
-I do this for background to have a complete understanding of topic at hand.
+I do this for background and to have a complete understanding of a topic at hand.
 I would never consider it a waste of time as it establishes a foundation.

 Is there duplicity in this thinking?

-While technology started me on my career, I’ve learned that the same technical detail understanding and focus on data that provided the means to excel in technology, also provided me with an understanding of business.
-The combination of figuring out how to start my own companies and building a technical infrastructure as similar.
-This along with developing vision, mission, and management philosophies, has also propelled me most of my career.
+While technology started me in my career, I’ve learned that the same technical detail understanding and focus on data that provided the means to excel in technology, also provided me with an understanding of business.
+The combination of figuring out how to start my own companies and building a technical infrastructure are similar.
+This along with developing vision, mission, and management philosophies, has also propelled me for most of my career.

 I’ve also learned from the various partners I’ve worked with.
 Some I still bounce questions off of to this day even though we are no longer in the same business.
 While not all these relationships survived the business as I was told that nothing strains a business relationship like either making a lot of money or losing a lot of money.
 I’m still grateful for all the learning experiences, good and bad.

-Over the past many years I’ve had the opportunity to be involved in many different projects and technology transitions.
+Over the past many years, I’ve had the opportunity to be involved in many different projects and technology transitions.
 Listed below are several projects or technology transitions I’ve worked on or through.
-All of these I’ve been throughly into the weeds on dissecting packets, config files, and at times jumper settings.
+All of these I’ve been thoroughly into the weeds on dissecting packets, config files, and at times jumper settings.

 Networking: Starting with base-band Ethernet, Omninet, and Arcnet through my latest implementations of fiber optic Ethernet on casino floors and campuses.